jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.rate_global_plot(corona, lastday, days_before=dbf)
 ```

 Growth rate is the derivative of the cases (i.e., instantaneous slope for each day).
-Rates for many countries have now decreased from their peak but have continued linear growth (i.e., a flat rate).
+Rates have gone up and down over time.
+A flat rate means linear growth.

 ## US